 HUMIFICATION OF AMMONITES

 During the Triassic-Jurassic boundary (200-180 million years ago), there seemed to be repeated plate tectonic incidents all over the planet which caused stacking of ammonite carcasses directly atop one another, in distinct layers, produced from plate tectonic events for a period of several million years.
 As a result of which ”ammonite canyons” began to appear.
 The canyons contained humified ammonite carcasses and ammonite fossils.
 The specimens of humified ammonites and fossils are still plentifully available all over the world.
-Shilajit is te main important product from the ammonite humification.
+Shilajit is the main important product from the ammonite humification.

 Humic substances are produced by autolysis of animal and microbial cells after the death of microbes.
-The resulting cellular debris containing sugars, aminoacids (previously mentioned arginine), phenols (e.g. DBPs) and other aromatic compounds produce humic substances.
+The resulting cellular debris containing sugars, amino acids (previously mentioned arginine), phenols (e.g. DBPs), and other aromatic compounds produce humic substances.
 In the microbial synthesis of humus, microbes use carcasses and fossils of ammonites as carbon and other energy sources to intercellularly synthesize HAs and HMs.
-After the microbes die, these substances are released in the rock soil, where on abiotic degradation these substances produce Has, Fas and other oligomeric materials.
+After the microbes die, these substances are released in the rock soil, where on abiotic degradation these substances produce Has, Fas, and other oligomeric materials.

 As a result, sunlight provides the energy source of synthesis at different stages of polymerization of the humic building blocks.
-The side of the steep sedimentary rock, which is exposed to the sun’s rays, facilitatingly produces good quality Shilajit.
-As a strong circumstantial evidence, ammonite canyons are invariably found at the place of formation of Shilajit humus.
+The side of the steep sedimentary rock, which is exposed to the sun’s rays, fascinatingly produces good quality Shilajit.
+As strong circumstantial evidence, ammonite canyons are invariably found at the place of formation of Shilajit humus.
 The ammonites of the Jurassic perIod have been found to be the best source of Shilajit powder.

-The agents of Ceselstial origin, meteorites, Shale etc., containing DBPs, fullerene and fullerene adducts have been identified also in the humified powder.
-As a circumstantial evidence for the sequence of humification, Ghosal has cited the occurrence of a fossil of ammonite found in the Mumio-Shilajit and also from Kailash Mountain (Ghosal, 2015).
+The agents of Ceselstial origin, meteorites, Shale, etc., containing DBPs, fullerene and fullerene adducts have been identified also in the humified powder.
+As circumstantial evidence for the sequence of humification, Ghosal has cited the occurrence of a fossil of ammonite found in the Mumio-Shilajit and also from Kailash Mountain (Ghosal, 2015).

 Pictured below is ammonite outer crust of Shale from Mahaguna Pass, protected by said Shale.

 Shale materials collected from the Himalayas during the Shilajit investigation contained small amounts of organic compounds and large amounts of metals and minerals.
 Fe, Cu, pyrites/chalcopyrites constitute the main body of the studied Himalayan Shales.
-Shale sample from MahagunaPass was colleced and analyzed.
-The polarity of compounds as revealed from the details of HPTLC analysis indicates mixture of fullerene-C-centered adducts, with or without mineral ions.
+Shale sample from MahagunaPass was collected and analyzed.
+The polarity of compounds as revealed from the details of HPTLC analysis indicates a mixture of fullerene-C-centered adducts, with or without mineral ions.
 Polar organic compounds were not found in the Shale.
 But, it contained 95% of the organic matter in the sedimentary rocks from which the Shale was collected.
-Black Shales which form in anoxic conditions (Celestial source of origin) contain reduced free carbons along with Fe2+ and S, pyrites and amorphous iron sulphide which in combination with carbon produce black Shale.
-Like all all other black Shales, the sample of Shale collected from Mahaguna Pass, contained organic matter, apart from metals (Fe, Cu) and minerals (pyrite, Chalcopyrite).
+Black Shales which form in anoxic conditions (Celestial source of origin) contain reduced free carbons along with Fe2+ and S, pyrites, and amorphous iron sulfide which in combination with carbon produce black Shale.
+Like all other black Shales, the sample of Shale collected from Mahaguna Pass, contained organic matter, apart from metals (Fe, Cu) and minerals (pyrite, Chalcopyrite).
 The organic compounds identified were fullerene –C-, -O- containing adducts.